sameer/python-openzwave-sniffer/README.md

 ### Is it relatively safe to delete all the files that seem to be generated (i.e. pyozw.sqlite) when I run the sniffer?

 Yes, just make sure you stop the sniffer first.

+### Error in manager callback: KeyError: 'valueid'
+If you're seeing this, there was an error in configuring the network properly.
+It's best to re-download/re-clone this repo and run it from there, or alternatively delete all the new files.